FebinAugustine/evangelist-backend/Kotlin-SB-Grad.md

 The service will follow the principles of **Clean Architecture**.
 This means the codebase will be separated into distinct layers, with a strict dependency rule: dependencies can only point inwards.
 This decouples the core business logic from external concerns like the database, framework, and UI.

-*   **Domain Layer:** Contains the core business entities and logic (e.g., the `User` data class, business rules).
+*   **Domain Layer:** Contains the core business entities and logic (e.g., the `User` class, business rules).
 It has zero dependencies on any other layer.
 *   **Application Layer:** Contains the application-specific business logic (use cases).
 It orchestrates the flow of data between the domain and infrastructure layers.
 *   **Infrastructure Layer:** Contains the implementations of external concerns, such as database repositories (using Spring Data JPA), email services, and other third-party integrations.
 *   **Presentation Layer:** The outermost layer, containing the REST API controllers.
 It handles HTTP requests and responses and communicates with the Application Layer.

 ### 2.2.
 SOLID Principles

-The implementation will adhere to the SOLID principles to create a system that is robust and easy to maintain:
+The implementation will adhere to the SOLID principles to create a system that is robust and easy to maintain.

-*   **S**ingle Responsibility: Each class and function will have one, and only one, reason to change.
-*   **O**pen/Closed: Software entities will be open for extension but closed for modification.
-*   **L**iskov Substitution: Subtypes will be substitutable for their base types.
-*   **I**nterface Segregation: Clients will not be forced to depend on interfaces they do not use.
-*   **D**ependency Inversion: High-level modules will not depend on low-level modules.
-Both will depend on abstractions.

 ### 2.3.
 API Design

 The service will expose a **stateless RESTful API**.
-Authentication will be managed via JSON Web Tokens (JWTs) delivered in secure cookies, making it suitable for consumption by a wide range of clients (web SPAs, mobile apps, desktop apps) without being vulnerable to common web attacks like CSRF.
+Authentication will be managed via JSON Web Tokens (JWTs) delivered in secure, HTTP-only cookies, making it suitable for consumption by a wide range of clients (web SPAs, mobile apps, desktop apps) without being vulnerable to common web attacks like CSRF.

 ---